rjkviegas/skills-workshops/week-1/debugging_1/README.md

 - Get visibility (use `p` to inspect everything to help you home in on the exact line)
 - Once you know the _one thing_ that is wrong, out of place, misspelled, or not giving you what you expect, try to fix it.

-> Wisest is he who tries only one thing to fix the problem.
+> Wisest are they who try only one thing to fix the problem.
 Faffing about trying whatever occurs to you next is a recipe for development hell.

 ### Setup